brucou/react-state-driven/README.md

   of event aggregation is **much easier** done with a dedicated library such as `rxjs`
 - Likewise, do not hesitate when possible to handle concurrency issues with the event processing library.
 In our example, we used `switchMap` which only emits the response from the latest request.
-Doing this in the machine, while possible, would needlessly complicates the design
+Doing this in the machine, while possible, would needlessly complicate the design, and lower the level of abstraction at which the machine operates
 - the interfaced systems can communicate with the machine via a `trigger` event emitter.
 As such any relevant raw event should be associated to an event handler obtained through `trigger`.
 The `trigger` event emitter is passed as parameter by the `Machine` component to any function props